nscanino/UFO-Project/README.md

-## Welcome to my first attempt at scraping raw data from the web using selenium!
+## Welcome to my first attempt at scraping data from the web using selenium!

 ### Instructions:
 #### Scrape_IMDB.ipynb